 Share on email

-When you think of Switzerland the first picture will come to your mind is probably the naturalistic Swiss Alps, gorgeous Swiss panoramic green fields with famous local models – alpine cows.
+When you think of Switzerland, the first picture that will come to your mind is probably the naturalistic Swiss Alps, gorgeous Swiss panoramic green fields with famous local models – alpine cows.
 However, there is so much more about this beautiful fairy country!
-Today, we will explore a pharmaceutical center, artistic, cultural, and the “three countries” city of Basel!
+Today, we will explore a pharmaceutical center, artistry, culture, and the “three countries” city of Basel!

 Basel is a beautiful city located on a broad and robust Rhine river.
-We definitely would recommend to take a pleasant promenade on the Middle Bridge, following the riverside and enjoy the gorgeous views over the city’s cathedral and historical side of Basel.
+We definitely would recommend taking a pleasant promenade on the Middle Bridge, following the riverside, and enjoy the gorgeous views over the city’s cathedral and historical side of Basel.
 Furthermore, Basel has over 40 museums in the city!
 From cartoons, toys, and even paper museums to contemporary art exhibitions in the Kunstmuseum (Fine Arts Museum) and Fondation Beyeler.
-We will be delighted to greet you here and show the best of Switzerland with our professional guides.
+We will be delighted to greet you here and show you the best of Switzerland with our professional guides.

 Basel’s cathedral (Basler Münster), seen from everywhere in the city, it’s located on a hill overlooking one of the best views of Basel; a short walk can access it.
 The mesmerizing architecture combined in two different styles – Romanesque and Gothic, and a long history of constant restoration and building for almost 500 years, will astonish you— so many stories and deep thoughts kept inside those walls.

-Discover those Basel highlights mentioned with some of the best Basel walking tours below:
+Discover those Basel highlights mentioned with some of many Basel walking tours below:

-If you would want your very own customized tour based on this article, feel free to contact us; we will be more than happy to assist!
+If you want your very own customized tour based on this article, please contact us; we will be more than happy to assist!